Remothered: Tormented Fathers: Plot

 Reed approaches the mortally wounded Gloria, who reveals that she, Felton, and her fellow nuns of the Cristo Morente convent near the Rosso Gallo farms were subjected to inhumane experiments by Wyman in order to perfect "Phenoxyl", an anti-psychotropic drug created by Felton, the Ashmanns, and Professor Wyman himself by synthesizing a rare species of parasitic moth to repress and erase traumatic memories that was eventually banned in the late 1960s for its horrific side effects, including severe photosensitivity, hallucinations, ulcers, proliferation of the parasitic moths, and homicidal rage.

 Gloria then recognizes Reed as one of her fellow nuns, who set fire to the entire project to put a stop to the experiments conducted on the nuns of the convent.
 Reed confirms it but says her memories of that period are still missing.
-Gloria apologizes to and forgives Reed, telling her to keep searching for Celeste before finally passing away.
+Gloria apologizes to and forgives Reed, telling her to keep searching for Celeste before finally dying.
 Reed returns to Celeste's room with a piano key Gloria gave to her and finds a clue, a luggage tag pointing her towards the Flemmington Girls' Institute, an all-girls' boarding school.

 Back in the present, Madame Svenska tells Mr. Manni that Reed continued her search for Celeste.